Bookkeeping Essentials – Get your Chart of Accounts right

 - What are Asset Accounts?

 An asset is anything that retains value and can also be considered a resource to help businesses generate cash flows in the future.
 For instance, a property is an asset through which you can earn additional rental income.
-Earning income using assets can be considered as revenue, how you categorize your assets can be complex and therefore it is advisable to consult an expert accounting firm to provide value-added accounting services.
+Earning income using assets can be considered as revenue, how you categorize your assets can be complex and therefore it is advisable to consult an expert accounting firm to provide value-added accounting services in UK.

 What are the Main Types of Assets?